keu/docs/astro/deployment-metrics.md

 These metrics contain information about the Kubernetes Pods running your workers and schedulers.
 Different worker and scheduler Pods will appear on these charts as differently colored lines.

 Hover over the graph to view a graph legend.
-If a given worker queue spins a worker down and back up again within a given interval, the newly spun up worker appears in a new color on the graph.
+If a given worker queue spins a worker down and back up again within a given interval, the newly spun up worker appears as a new color on the graph.

 ![Worker analytics in the Cloud UI](/img/docs/analytics-workers.png)

 #### Available metrics

-- **CPU Usage Per Pod (%)**: This metric graphs the peak CPU usage for all workers and schedulers over a given time interval.
-Different worker/ scheduler Pods will appear on this chart as differently colored lines.
-For scheduler metrics, the maximum allowed CPU per scheduler Pod as defined in the **Details** tab appears as a dotted red line.
+- **CPU Usage Per Pod (%)**: This metric graphs the peak CPU usage for all workers and schedulers for a given interval.
+Different worker and scheduler Pods appear as differently colored lines on this chart.
+For scheduler metrics, the maximum allowable CPU for each scheduler Pod appears as a dotted red line.
-- **Memory Usage Per Pod (MB)**: This metric graphs the peak memory usage for all workers and schedulers over a given time interval.
-Different worker/ scheduler Pods will appear on this chart as differently colored lines.
+- **Memory Usage Per Pod (MB)**: This metric graphs the peak memory usage for all workers and schedulers for a given interval.
+Different worker and scheduler Pods will appear as differently colored lines on this chart.
 This metric should be at or below 50% of your total allowed memory at any given time.
-For scheduler metrics, the maximum allowed memory per scheduler Pod as defined in the **Details** tab appears as a dotted red line.
+For scheduler metrics, the maximum allowable memory for each scheduler Pod appears as a dotted red line.

 :::info

-  The number of workers per Deployment autoscales based on a combination of worker concurrency and the number of `running` and `queued` tasks, which means that the total available CPU and memory for a single Deployment may change at any given time.
+  The number of workers per Deployment autoscales based on a combination of worker concurrency and the number of `running` and `queued` tasks.
+This means that the total available CPU and memory for a single Deployment may change at any time.

 :::